scholarslab/form-to-function/README.md

 # Function follows form
-Ideas for shapes for DH and other experimental scholarship other than the usual suspects (tool, blog post, article).
+Ideas for shapes for DH and other experimental scholarship other than the usual (tool, blog post/post series, journal article/special issue, review, book).
 Collecting & suggesting; new ideas enthusiastically welcomed!

 # Contributors
 We'll add your name here if you contribute ideas!